Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Affliction**: Whenever you deal Spell damage to a target, you apply grievous wounds to the target.
 Whenever you damage a creature that has grievous wounds, you deal 2d6 additional necrotic damage.

-**Hidden Knowledge**: When you are attuned to this book you can increase two different ability scores by one.
+**Hidden Knowledge**: When you are attuned to this book you can increase two different ability scores by two up to a maximum of 22.

-_You gain +2 to your spell attack rolls and spell save DC while attuned to this magical item_
+_You gain +3 to your spell attack rolls and spell save DC_

 ---